kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 There are a few things to be desired in this method:

 1. The total number of lines in this method suggests that some helper functions [could be extracted][extract-till-you-drop].
-1. The happy path returns from the middle of two error cases, instead of being at the very beginning or the very end.
-This makes it hard to read.
+1. Returning a successful value from the middle of two error cases makes it hard to read.
-1. What exactly is the scope of `err` anyway?
-Normally `:=` prevents you from re-assigning an old variable in single-assignment statements, but the multi-assignment version seems a bit more relaxed.
-Is the second `err` re-assigned over the first one, at the same address?
-Or is a distinct `err` at a distinct address created, after the first drops out of scope?
+1. It's not clear if the second `err` is a new variable at a new address, or re-assignment of the first one.
+It's not entirely consistent the single-variable form of `:=`, which forbids re-assignment.

 [extract-till-you-drop]: https://sites.google.com/site/unclebobconsultingllc/one-thing-extract-till-you-drop

 ## First option: Keep it and move on

-While this version of `parseRequestLine` does bug me, using an `if` guard after each possible error is the idiomatic way of handling errors in Go.
+While this version of `parse` does bug me, using an `if` guard after each possible error is the idiomatic way of handling errors in Go.
 We will explore some other ways to refactor this code, but keep in mind that _this code does what it needs to do without abusing features of the language_.
 There is an advantage to Go's sometimes Spartan philosophy: When there is one, clear way to do something, you can accept it and move on (even if you're not thrilled with the standard).

 Take Go's [official code format][gofmt] and its stance on [forbidding unused variables and imports][golang-faq-unused], for example.
 I may disagree with the way some code is formatted and think that there are reasonable times to allow unused variables, but tools like [`goimports`][goimports] make it easy to follow standards, and the compiler doesn't leave you with much of a choice.
 The time that would otherwise be spent deliberating alternatives can now be re-focused on other code that might be more important.

 Back to the code in question — we can explore different structures that may clarify its control flow, but the lack of general-purpose, higher-order functions in Go limits our options.
-We can experiment with different abstractions, but at the end of the day we're just moving around the `if` statements.

 [gofmt]: https://golang.org/cmd/gofmt